Family & Whānau Support

 - Managing self

-Jonathan Crosby, a trained teacher and outreach worker for Christchurch Methodist Mission, runs the very successful programme for us.
-He is working with a range of students across the school, and students are very fortunate to be part of this very successful programme.
+A trained teacher and outreach worker for Christchurch Methodist Mission, runs the very successful programme for us.
+Working with a range of students across the school, and students are very fortunate to be part of this very successful programme.

 A large number of students have benefitted from this programme over the years.
 It is a resource that is very valuable and is of benefit to all our students.